 Working a Room; Getting the Most Out of a Networking Event

-One of my favorite phrases is “Your net-worth is equivalent to your network”.
+One of my favorite phrases is “your net-worth is your network”.
 Whether you are in sales or not, one of the most valuable things a professional can do is network.
 Building relationships with other professionals helps you grow and keeps you on the cutting edge of changes in business, both in your industry and others.

 I understand that networking does not come as easy to others as it does for me, so I have compiled a list of tips anyone can use when they go to their next happy hour or industry convention.

 Get there early.
 You want to see who comes in and who to talk to, but you also want to get familiar with the venue.
 Personally, I avoid lingering by the bar or an entrance/exit because it is a high-traffic area and it’s difficult to maintain a conversation without getting interrupted.
 Conversely, I prefer to be in the middle of room instead of on the perimeter or a corner because it is higher traffic and you will get better coverage.
 The take-away to this is, get your drink and do a lap.
 You will land where you are meant to land.

 Recognize someone who does what you do and work around him or her.
 When you have a chance to speak mention something that is different about you or what you specialize in.
 Do NOT be a generalist.
 Leverage your niche to stand-out and get a meeting.
 Once you have their attention, then feel free to elaborate on what you do.

 Take the temperature of the room and work within that temperature.
 Meaning suit and tie versus casual.
 Humor or serious.
 Coffee versus cocktail.

 Notice body language such as open vs. closed stance, eye contact, smile, etc. If 3 people are talking, but two are engaged over something specific excuse yourself or politely walk away.
 Trust me—they will appreciate it and you are doing yourself a favor.